commercelayer/demo-store-core/README.md

 ### Seed

 The following script will populate your organizzation with all resources for a multi-market e-commerce.
-These are the same we are using for our [Swag Store].
+These are the same we are using for our [Demo Store](https://commercelayer.github.io/demo-store-core).

 This step is *optional*.
 If you already have a well configured organization you can skip it.